-A classic safari day in the African wilderness can go in various ways but every day is unique, diverse and assorted for the safari-partakers.
-A safari trip includes gamedrives therefore excellent itineraries are planned carefully to coincide with the best animal viewing time.
+A classic safari day in the African wilderness can go in various ways.
+But every day is unique, diverse, and assorted for the safari partakers.
+A safari trip includes game drives therefore excellent itineraries are planned carefully to coincide with the best animal viewing time.

+Whether you are a solo traveler, backpacker, honeymooner, researcher, student, diplomat, name it, Uganda classic safari is yours to take.
 Here is one way a classic safari day may go…

 EARLY MORNING.